AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/track-costs.md

 The Budgeted Cost of a project is the cost associated with the budgeted work (Budgeted Hours) on the project.

 <!--
-Depending which resource management tools you are using, you can view the following types of Budgeted Cost:
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">Depending which resource management tools you are using, you can view the following types of Budgeted Cost: </p>
 -->

 <!--
-<strong>Legacy Budgeted Cost</strong>: If the Planned Hours of the tasks on the project match the Legacy Budgeted Hours (in the Legacy Resource Estimates section of the Business Case), and if the task Billing Type is Role Hourly, the Legacy Budgeted Cost of the project is the same as the Planned Cost of the project.
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode"><strong>Legacy Budgeted Cost</strong>: If the Planned Hours of the tasks on the project match the Legacy Budgeted Hours (in the Legacy Resource Estimates section of the Business Case), and if the task Billing Type is Role Hourly, the Legacy Budgeted Cost of the project is the same as the Planned Cost of the project. </p>
 -->

 <!--
-If the Planned Hours of the tasks on the project do not match the Legacy Budgeted Hours (in the Legacy Resource Estimates section of the Business Case or the Capacity Planner), and if the Billing Type of the tasks is Role Hourly, the Budgeted Cost of the project is calculated using the following formula:
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">If the Planned Hours of the tasks on the project do not match the Legacy Budgeted Hours (in the Legacy Resource Estimates section of the Business Case or the Capacity Planner), and if the Billing Type of the tasks is Role Hourly, the Budgeted Cost of the project is calculated using the following formula:</p>
 -->

 <!--
-<code style="font-style: normal;">Legacy Budgeted Project Cost = Legacy Budgeted Labor Cost + Budgeted Expense Cost of all tasks + Budgeted Expense Cost of the project</code>
+<p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode"><code style="font-style: normal;">Legacy Budgeted Project Cost = Legacy Budgeted Labor Cost + Budgeted Expense Cost of all tasks + Budgeted Expense Cost of the project</code> </p>
 -->

 The Budgeted Cost of the project is the same as the Planned Cost of the project if the following two conditions are met: